daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 - Releases were buggy
 - A sense of this change being forced on a community
-- No real clarity around the classic editor and what it was meant to do
+- No real clarity around the classic editor plugin and what it was meant to do
 - The negative voices outweighed positive

 ---